Onlyartist9/GhanaInData/README.md

 # GhanaInData
-Natural Language queries for data about the West African.
+Natural Language queries for data about the West African nation.